 Sydney Youth Jazz Orchestra

-SYJO is an acclaimed jazz big band, ranking among Australia’s finest.
+SYJO is an acclaimed jazz big band for talented and dedicated school-aged musicians.
 It is the flagship ensemble of the Sydney Youth Jazz Orchestra program, a not for profit music training association dedicated to helping young musicians achieve the highest possible standards of performance.
 SYJO plays a wide repertoire, covering the swing and mainstream traditions of the 1920s to today, as well as new works of contemporary Australian and international repertoire.
 The band often features new compositions by members of the ensemble.

 The Sydney Youth Jazz Orchestra, SYJO, is a non-profit association established for the encouragement of music.
 Specifically, through providing a framework of outstanding jazz ensembles for students and young musicians to rehearse and perform with.

 Membership of the ensembles is by audition and is open to musicians aged 19 and under who are at school or equivalent.
 It requires commitment to weekly rehearsals, attendance at performances, proficiency on an instrument, good sight-reading ability, capacity to improve and resolve errors given coaching and guidance, disposition and time to practice, a desire to improve, grow, relish playing music, and excel.
 New members do not have to be the best players: that is what rehearsals and teaching are for.
 They must be the right kind of players with the potential and willingness to become excellent.

 SYJO’s non-profit status allows it to fundraise and seek support through grants and donations in order to provide programs for its members.
 These include regional touring grants, artist in residence programs, support for young composers and scholarship programs for assisting young musicians to access excellent jazz education opportunities and to later establish viable careers as professional performers as alumni of the SYJO program.